peaBerberian/wasp-hls/README.md

       the current one
 - [ ] Also choose variant based on buffer-based estimates.
       _Priority: average_
-- [ ] Logic to detect sudden large fall in bandwidth
+- [ ] Logic to detect sudden large fall in bandwidth before the end of a current request.
       _Priority: average_

 Request Scheduling:

 - [x] Lazy Media Playlist downloading
 - [x] Media Playlist refreshing for live contents
-- [x] Buffer goal implementation (as in: stop loading segment once enough to fill the buffer up to a certain point are loaded)
+- [x] Buffer goal implementation (as in: stop loading segments once enough to fill the buffer up to a certain point are loaded)
 - [x] Parallel audio and video segment loading
 - [x] Priorization between audio and video segment requests (to e.g. stop doing audio segment requests when video ones become urgent).
 - [x] Retry of failed requests with an exponential backoff.
 - [x] Perform range requests for segments if needed

-Buffers:
+- [ ] Parallel initialization segment and first media segment loading.
+      _Priority: average_

+Media demuxing/decoding, and buffer handling:

+- [x] Transcode mpeg-ts (thanks to mux.js for now)
 - [x] End of stream support (as in: actually end when playback reached the end!)
 - [x] Multiple simultaneous type of buffers support (for now only audio and video)
+- [x] Automatically filter out codecs not supported by the current environment.
+- [ ] Discontinuity handling.
+      _Priority: average_
+      _Priority: average_
 - [ ] Proper handling of `QuotaExceededError` after pushing segments (when low on memory).
       This is generally not needed as the browser should already handle some kind of